 Our hospital is staffed 24 hours by our registered veterinary nurse and veterinary surgeon so you can be assured that your cat will get the right level of attention and care.

-When a cat is ill, the last thing they want is a stressful hospital experience.
+When a cat is ill the last thing they want is a stressful hospital experience.
 This is why we have gone above and beyond at The London Cat Clinic to ensure that your cat has the most relaxing stay possible.

-Our accommodations exceed the International Cat Care Gold Standard Cat-Friendly Clinic guidelines with lots of room for our patients to stretch out and relax.
-We constantly diffuse Feliway, a calming pheromone.
-We even soothe with relaxing music.
+We have tried to improve our patient’s privacy by providing tinted glass doors.
 We use Feline Forts® to enable our shyer patients to hide away and feel more secure.
 We also encourage owners to bring their cat’s favourite toys and blankets to give extra reassurance.

 Tier 3 patients